 Adam Lepley, PhD, ATC

-- Clinical Associate Professor, Applied Exercise Science, Athletic Training, and Movement Science
+- Assistant Professor, Athletic Training and Movement Science

 About

-Dr. Adam Lepley is a clinical associate professor of Applied Exercise Science, Athletic Training, and Movement Science at the University of Michigan School of Kinesiology.
-Additionally, Dr. Lepley serves as the clinical education coordinator for the Athletic Training program and director of the Michigan Performance Research Laboratory (MiPR) within the Exercise & Sport Science Initiative.
-He earned a bachelor’s degree in Athletic Training from Grand Valley State University, master’s degree in Kinesiology from the University of Minnesota, and PhD in Exercise Science from the University of Toledo.
+Dr. Adam Lepley is an assistant professor of athletic training and movement science and director of the Performance, Rehabilitation & Injury Management through Exercise (PRIME) Lab at the University of Michigan School of Kinesiology.
+He earned a bachelor’s degree in athletic training from Grand Valley State University, master’s degree in Kinesiology from the University of Minnesota, and PhD in Exercise Science from the University of Toledo.

 Dr. Lepley's research agenda is focused on understanding neural contributions to muscle dysfunction and their involvement in lower extremity biomechanical and self-reported disability following traumatic knee joint injuries.
 He applies foundational skills in neurophysiology to musculoskeletal injuries in order to investigate systemic effects that joint injury has on clinical function and athletic performance.
 The overall goal of this research is to identify the origins of persistent neuromuscular dysfunction for the purpose of maintaining long-term health outcomes following acute injury.